THE PLAYHOUSE'S COMMITMENT TO INCLUSION

 INSIDE THE PLAYHOUSE

 We want everyone to enjoy their time at The Playhouse.
 If you need help or advice in planning your visit, please call our Box Office on 028 71268027 or email email@example.com.
-The Playhouse Autism Champions are Edel Hargan and Anne-Marie McKee.
+The Playhouse Autism Champion is Edel Hargan.

 Our cobbled entrance is located at 5-7 Artillery Street, Derry/Londonderry BT48 6RG.
 It has a slight gradient with hand rails fitted to both sides and all stairwells are also fitted with rails.
 Signage is displayed at the entrance and throughout the building guiding visitors to each area and toilets.
 A floor plan of our building and photographs of our customer facing staff are also displayed on the walls.